 Back darts are two simple straight seams, i.e. a fold and stitch on either side on the back of your dress shirt.
 What this means is that additional fabric in the back of the shirt is folded inwards and then stitched, leaving a pinch showing on either side of the back of the shirt.

 Often times, when you purchase a slim-fitting off the rack shirt, you will find that it billows from behind when you put it on.
 This is because it is not shaped to fit your body exactly.
 By adding back darts, you essentially have the shirt fit the contour of your back and look much better fitted to the shape of your body.
 If you gain weight in future and find the slim fit pressing against your bulge, you can remove the back darts to allow more space for yourself.

 If, at this point you’re thinking that back darts sound awesome and you want them for all your slim fitting shirts – we’re with you!
-We believe that a slim fit shirt should fit the contour of your body, and back darts help to accentuate the shape that your body has, which is why all Hucklebury slim fit dress shirts come with back darts.
+We believe that a slim fit shirt should fit the contour of your body, and back darts help to accentuate the shape that your body has (shameless plug: all Hucklebury slim fit dress shirts come with back darts).
 This brings us to the following question…

 Some men prefer a slim shirt which has been made slim by more subtle methods such as clever shaping of the side seams – which they feel tends to produce a higher quality garment.
 While this is disputable, you most certainly lose the option of increasing the space in your dress shirt if your girth increases in time.